phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 176990
+#Total Number of Tweets: 582317
-#Number of Sanders Tweets: 118409
+#Number of Clinton Tweets: 177348
-#Number of Cruz Tweets: 105884
+#Number of Trump Tweets: 149676
-#Number of Rubio Tweets: 23348
+#Number of Sanders Tweets: 118620
-#Number of Carson Tweets: 6986
+#Number of Cruz Tweets: 106213
-#Total Number of Tweets:
+#Number of Rubio Tweets: 23443
-#Number of Trump Tweets:
+#Number of Carson Tweets: 7017
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---